georgehanson/laravel-saas/README.md

 SaaS::isSubscribed();
 ```

 To cancel the users subscription, you can simply call the following method.
+The method returns a boolean value to
+represent whether it was successful in unsubscribing the tenant or not.

 ```php
 SaaS::unsubscribe();